agrc/wfrc-wasatch-choice/README.md

 Create and populate `.env.local` based on `.env`

-Execute `npm start` to start a web server and view the website
+Execute `pnpm start` to start a web server and view the website

-Execute `npm test` to run tests
+Execute `pnpm test` to run tests

 ## Build

-Execute `npm run build` to create an optimized production build
+Execute `pnpm run build` to create an optimized production build

 _The files will be placed in `/dist`_

-Execute `npm run preview` to view the website
+Execute `pnpm run preview` to view the website